 You might also need to be mindful of natural obstacles like pine cones, beech nuts and dropped fruit.
 Most robot mowers will happily run slipshod over these types of small obstacles but to help prevent wear on the cutting mechanism, it’s advisable to clear most obstacles of this nature when possible.

 Another more pressing concern is dog poop because most robot mowers will simply ride over it, their blades cutting it into little bits which will naturally be spread around.
-If you don’t fancy the idea of your robot mower’s underside looking like a cess pit, then remove doggy doos where possible or don’t get a robot mower.
-The good news is that all dog poop eventually decomposes naturally leaving no signs behind.
+If you don’t fancy the idea of your robot mower’s underside looking like a cess pit, then remove dog poop where possible or don’t get a robot mower.
+The good news is it will eventually decomposes naturally leaving no signs behind so it shouldn't be an issue after a while.
 Out of sight, out of mind.

 Another thing worth noting is that robotic mowers tend to travel in a haphazard fashion that may make you wonder if you've bought a duffer.
 You haven't, it knows exactly where it's been and where it's going.
 So, bear with the zigzag patterns on your lawn for the first few days and eventually the whole sward will look evenly mowed and as smooth as a billiard table.